krishan30/An-Emotion-Aware-Context-Adaptive-Machine-Learning-Approach-for-Detecting-Hate-Speech-in-Social-Medi/README.md

 ## Overview

-"Unmasking Hate: An Integrated Approach to Detecting Hate Speech in Social Media" aims to develop a comprehensive method for identifying hate speech on social media platforms.
+"An Emotion Aware Context Adaptive Machine Learning Approach for Detecting Hate Speech in Social Media" aims to develop a comprehensive method for identifying hate speech on social media platforms.
 Hate speech is a serious problem that can have harmful effects on individuals and society.
 By developing a system that can accurately identify instances of hate speech, we hope to promote a safer and more inclusive online environment.

 ## Objectives